Percy Jocelyn: 1822 scandal

+(This rhyme is dependent on the English reader's ignorance of the pronunciation of Irish placenames; the see is pronounced like "KLAW-er" or "KLOH-er.")

 The scandal was so great, that in the days following, "it was not safe for a bishop to show himself in the streets of London", according to Charles Manners-Sutton, Archbishop of Canterbury at the time.
 In August 1822, The 2nd Marquess of Londonderry (better known to history as Lord Castlereagh), who was both the Foreign Secretary and Leader of the House of Commons, had an audience with King George IV where he said that he was being blackmailed, and that "I am accused of the same crime as the Bishop of Clogher".
 Lord Londonderry committed suicide shortly afterwards and was thought to have been in a paranoid state at the time.

 Legacy

 After Bishop Jocelyn's death, it was reported that he had been living quietly for four years at Salisbury Place, Edinburgh, under the assumed name Thomas Wilson, and had previously lived in Glasgow.
 The plate on his coffin carried no inscription except (in Latin): "Here lie the remains of a great sinner, saved by grace, whose hopes rest in the atoning sacrifice of the Lord Jesus Christ".

 However, some years ago the Jocelyn family vault in Kilcoo Parish Church in Bryansford, County Down, Northern Ireland, was opened and it was discovered that it contained one more coffin than the number of grave markers indicated, and that the extra coffin was unmarked.
 This extra coffin may be that of the dethroned Bishop of Clogher.

 For 178 years after the scandal, the Church of Ireland refused to let historians see its papers on the affair.
 In the 1920s, Archbishop D'Arcy of Armagh ordered that they be burned, but this order was not obeyed.
 The files were released for Matthew Parris's research for his book The Great Unfrocked.